sblabkribb/dsembler/README.md

 ```powershell
 > docker run -d --rm -v %cd%:/app --publish 5000:5000 --name dsembler dsembler
 ```
+Replace `$(pwd)` and `%cd%` with the directory on your local machine you want to store the outputs

 ### Python
 Users can directly run dsembler via Python.
 However, many packages will be required to be installed before a successful run  (check requirements.txt).

 #### Flask run for web version Bash
 ```bash Bash